Zoom has become a widely used application in everyday life.

 Yes.
 Freezing Zoom videos is easy, and you can do so using a computer or phone.
 When using a computer, you need to start a meeting, click on the “background and filter” option, and choose the “virtual background” option.
 Move away from the camera and replace it with a video of yourself listening to a meeting.

 It is normal to find the Zoom camera misbehaving sometimes.
 When it happens, it is advisable to restart your computer and try opening Zoom again to see if it works.
 If the camera continues misbehaving, it is good to test how it works in other applications to determine if the problem is with the Zoom app or your camera.
-If the camera works fine in other applications, you may need to uninstall Zoom and reinstall it.
+If the camera works fine in other applications, you may need to uninstall and reinstall Zoom.